Janae Shamp: COVID-19

 Shamp has been accused of spreading COVID-19 misinformation on several occasions including when she co-chaired an interim committee called the Novel Coronavirus Southwestern Intergovernmental Committee.
 Otherwise known as 'NSWIC' an acronym that aligns with the QAnon phrase "Nothing Can Stop What Is Coming".
 Though she called the accusation "goofy" she allowed conspiracy theorists to spread misinformation while actual health experts and officials from the Arizona Department of Health Services were absent.

-ASU Criticism
+University of Arizona

-Shamp expressed her distaste of ASU teaching Nursing students to ask patients about their gender identities stating,” “I’m absolutely sickened that this institution of higher learning is perpetuating the lie that a person’s gender is based off feelings and not their God-given biological sex established upon conception."
+Shamp expressed her distaste of University of Arizona teaching Nursing students to ask patients about their gender identities stating,” “I’m absolutely sickened that this institution of higher learning is perpetuating the lie that a person’s gender is based on feelings and not their God-given biological sex established upon conception."

 Extremism

 Shamp was criticized for flying an "Appeal to Heaven" flag on her desk, a flag originally used by the George Washington but recently adopted by Christian nationalists and far-right groups.

-She has also been accused of retweeting and sharing misinformation including many posts from well-known Antisemites, neo-Nazis, and Q-Anon forums.
+She has retweeted and shared misinformation including many posts from well-known Antisemites, neo-Nazis, and Q-Anon forums.